-Inside, the Chapel of San Brizio boasts one of the Renaissance's greatest fresco cycles by Luca Signorelli.
-The frescos depict the usual religious themes -- temptation, damnation, and salvation.
-But they're a searing vision of the end of the world, executed with fiendish exuberance.
-Michelangelo came to inspect the chapel before beginning his own master work, the Sistine Chapel.
+Inside, the Chapel of San Brizio boasts one of the Renaissance’s greatest fresco cycles by Luca Signorelli.
+The frescos depict the usual religious themes — temptation, damnation, and salvation.

 In the cathedral museum around the corner, you can inspect 2,000 works of art preserved from the church.
 The best works are by Andrea Pisano and Francesco Mocchi.

 33. Rialto Bridge, Venice

-The iconic Rialto Bridge is one of the world's most famous bridges.
+The iconic Rialto Bridge is one of the world’s most famous landmarks.
 It connects the sestieres (neighborhoods) of San Marco and San Polo.
 There was first a bridge located here in 1181.
-There's been a bridge here for most of Venice's history.
+There’s been a bridge here for most of Venice’s history.

 Space was an important urban commodity.
 So the Venetians didn’t leave the bridge space unexploited.
 In 15th century, shops were added to the bridge, inspired by the Ponte Vecchio in Florence.